dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/RadioToggle.md

+﻿## RadioToggle

-﻿The element to accept a choice input from a set of options that are visually represented as toggle buttons.
+The element to accept a choice input from a set of options that are visually represented as toggle buttons.

 [inset]